marco-calautti/Rainbow/README.md

 Rainbow
 =======

-Rainbow is intended to be a multi-purpose tool written in C# to handle different graphics format from video games assets.
+Rainbow is intended to be a multi-purpose tool written in C# to handle different graphics formats from video games assets.

 ![ScreenShot](http://i.imgur.com/2IolZoh.png)